 Through the School of Adult Education, Daytona State College provides several options for students who need to earn a high school diploma, improve basic skills or prepare for college.
 Students must be 16 years or older and not currently enrolled in a public school system.
-The courses are offered during the day, afternoon and evening on campus and at various locations throughout the county.
+The courses are offered during the day and evening on campus and at various locations throughout the county.
 Online courses are also available in some program areas for students who meet specified criteria.
-For more information regarding any of the programs call (386) 506-3059 or (386) 506-4471.
+For more information regarding any of the programs call (386) 506-3820.

-In compliance with state law, students must pay tuition of $30 per semester for Florida residents and $120 per semester for non-Florida residents.
+In compliance with state law, students must pay tuition of $30 per semester for Florida residents and non-Florida residents.
 This will cover all classes during a semester.

 1. Adult Basic Education (ABE) classes prepare students for the academic requirements of the Adult High School, classes focused on GED® test preparation and basic skills remediation for select vocational certificate programs.